elastic/elasticsearch-py/docs/index.rst

 ~~~~~~~~~~~
 When using capacity-constrained networks (low throughput), it may be handy to enable
 compression.
 This is especially useful when doing bulk loads or inserting large
 documents.
-This will configure compression on the *request*.
+This will configure compression.
 ::

    from elasticsearch import Elasticsearch